JensTec/NL-Bankstatement-converter/README.md

 1. Download the transactions from your bank (ING, ASN, Openbank, Bunq and RaboBank) or monthly account statement (ANWB VISA Card) to the folder you defined in the properties file.
 2. Launch the application and select the file you would like to convert.
 A summary will be given on the screen, and at the same time the `csv` output file will be written to the same folder.
-3. Import your transactions into GNUCash by importing transactions in the CSV format.
+3. Import your transactions into GnuCash by importing transactions in the CSV format.

 ### Extra tip